Chlamydia is an infection. It is caused by the bacteria Chlamydia trachomatis. It is most often spread through sexual contact.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of chlamydia.
+Call your provider if you have symptoms of chlamydia.

-Because many people with chlamydia may not have symptoms, sexually active adults should be screened periodically for the infection.
+Many people with chlamydia may not have symptoms.
+Therefore, sexually active adults should be screened once in a while for the infection.